Why We Are Here

 At Divine Black People Ltd we believe that black people have a destiny towards divinity.

-This is why we have the book Black Divinity available to enlighten us for our destiny.
+This is why we have the Black Divinity Process to enlighten us for our destiny.

 Here’s how it all works: